Pokemon Card Grading Tips: Maximize Your PSA and BGS Grades

 In just 29 seconds, CardGrade.io analyzes your Pokemon card across 47 inspection points with 92.8% accuracy, predicting grades for PSA, BGS, and CGC simultaneously.
 The system identifies:

-Start with 3 free credits, no credit card required.
+Start with 3 trial credits, free 3-day trial, cancel anytime.
 CardGrade.io is trusted by over 540 teams and has evaluated thousands of Pokemon cards across every era and rarity level.

 Use this checklist before every Pokemon PSA grading or BGS submission: